bkamapantula/bkamapantula.github.io/_posts/2020-06-27-raspberry-pi.md

 ## Steps

-- Before you begin monitor the active client table list on your router on browser.
+- Before you begin, monitor the active client table list on your router on browser.
 It'll give you a sense of the current devices.
 If hostnames are shown as `Unknown`, use MAC addresses as reference to set static IP addresses for devices (that is, use different addresses).
 - In step 5 [2] ensure the IP address is different from the router's IP address.
 Otherwise it'll prompt a warning in the next step.
 - I followed [2] as a visual guide for the setup.
 I picked Cloudflare for DNS in Step 6.
-- [1] has good screenshots against each step which I found useful to update DNS settings in individual devices.
+- ~~[1] has good screenshots against each step which I found useful to update DNS settings in individual devices.~~
-- I added hostnames against the static IPs in Rpi's `/etc/hosts`
+- ~~I added hostnames against the static IPs in RPi's `/etc/hosts`~~
+- While I originally set static IPs with DNS on individual devices, I updated the router DNS configuration.
+This is easier to maintain.
+You should constantly monitor since any disruptions will impact regular experience.

 ![router active client table settings](../../../../images/router-act.png)
 ![router active client table wireless settings](../../../../images/router-act-wireless.png)

+DNS lookups were briefly lost on the Pi-hole and after debugging an hour I realized I improperly configured `ufw` (uncomplicated firewall).
+I defined the rules from Pi-hole's [Firewall docs](https://docs.pi-hole.net/main/prerequisites/#firewalls) and things got back to normal.

 ## Notes